Augmented Dynamic Gordon Growth Model: Life Insurance Products

 \section{Life Insurance Products}

 Now we consider the pricing of some equity--linked life insurance products using the risk--neutral measure.
 Here we will price segregated funds contract with guarantees, see \citeA{Hardy01} and unit--linked life insurances with guarantees, see \citeA{Aase94} and \citeA{Moller98}.
+For discrete--time life insurance products, which cover both of the equity--linked life insurance products, we refer to recent work of \citeA{Battulga24f}.
 We suppose that the stocks represent some funds and an insured receives dividends from the funds.
-Let $T_x$ be $x$ aged insured's future lifetime random variable, $\mathcal{T}_t^x=\sigma(1_{\{T_x> s\}}:s\in[0,t])$ be $\sigma$--field, which is generated by a death indicator process $1_{\{T_x\leq t\}}$, $F_t^*$ be an $(n\times 1)$ vector of units of the funds, and $G_t^*$ be a $(n\times 1)$ vector of amounts of the guarantees, respectively, at time $t$.
+Let $T_x$ be $x$ aged insured's future lifetime random variable, $\mathcal{T}_t^x=\sigma(1_{\{T_x> s\}}:s\in[0,t])$ be $\sigma$--field, which is generated by a death indicator process $1_{\{T_x\leq t\}}$, $F_t$ be an $(n\times 1)$ vector of units of the funds, and $G_t$ be a $(n\times 1)$ vector of amounts of the guarantees, respectively, at time $t$, where for a generic event $A\in\mathcal{H}_t^x$, $1_A$ is an indicator random variable of the event $A$.
 We assume that the $\sigma$--fields $\mathcal{H}_T$ and $\mathcal{T}_T^x$ are independent, and operational expenses, which are deducted from the funds and withdrawals are omitted from the life insurance products.
-A common life insurance product in practice is endowment insurance, and combinations of term life insurance and pure endowment insurance lead to interesting endowment insurances, see \citeA{Aase94}.
+A common life insurance product in practice is endowment insurance, and combinations of term life insurance and pure endowment insurance lead to various endowment insurances, see \citeA{Aase94}.
 Thus, it is sufficient to consider only the term life insurance and the pure endowment insurance.

 A $T$--year pure endowment insurance provides payment of a sum insured at the end of the $T$ years only if the insured is alive at the end of $T$ years from the time of policy issue.
 For the pure endowment insurance, we assume that the sum insured is forming $f(P_T)$ for some Borel function $f: \mathbb{R}_+^n\to \mathbb{R}_+^n$, where $\mathbb{R}_+^n:=\{x\in\mathbb{R}^n|x>0\}$ is the set of $(n\times 1)$ positive real vectors.
 In this case, the sum insured depends on the random stock price at time $T$, and the form of the function $f$ depends on an insurance contract.
 Choices of $f$ give us different types of life insurance products.
 For example, for $x,K\in\mathbb{R}_+^n$, $f(x)=i_n$, $f(x)=x$, $f(x)=\max\{x,K\}=[x-K]^++K$, and $f(x)=[K-x]^+$ correspond to simple life insurance, pure unit--linked, unit--linked with guarantee, and segregated fund contract with guarantee, respectively, see \citeA{Aase94}, \citeA{Bowers97}, and \citeA{Hardy01}.
 As a result, a discounted contingent claim of the $T$--year pure endowment insurance can be represented by the following equation